Alexey Dobrovolsky: Views and thought

-Dobrovolsky saw salvation for the Slavs in "a return to the very core of the bright pagan worldview — to the highly moral attitudes of the ancients, primarily in relation to Mother Nature".
-He declared an uncompromising war on the "Jewish yoke" and predicted an imminent Russian rebellion against it.
-He wrote that the Yarilo-Sun would soon burn those most sensitive to ultraviolet radiation, a trait which he attributed primarily to the Jews.
-The death of the "Judeo-Christian" world, in his opinion, would mark the beginning of "our new era."
-Only the "new people," the sun worshipers, can survive.
+Dobrovolsky saw salvation for the Slavs in "a return to the very core of the bright pagan worldview — to the highly moral principles of the ancients, primarily in relation to Mother Nature".
+He declared an uncompromising war on the "Jewish yoke" and predicted an imminent Russian revolt against it.
+He wrote that Yarilo the Sun would soon consume those most sensitive to increased ultraviolet radiation, a trait which he attributed primarily to the Jews.
+The destruction of the "Judeo-Christian" world, he believed, would usher in "our new era" .Only the "new people," the sun-worshipers, would survive.

-Dobrovolsky is thought to be one of two probable authors of the "kolovrat" symbol; the other author could be Vadim Kazakov, with whom Dobrovolsky communicated, including on this issue; the creation of the symbol dates back to approximately 1994.
+Dobrovolsky is thought to be one of two probable authors of the "kolovrat" symbol; the other author could have been Vadim Kazakov, with whom Dobrovolsky communicated, including on this issue.
+The symbol's creation dates back to approximately 1994.
 In 1994, Dobrovolsky drew the symbol in his letters.
-In the same year, Kazakov's Imenoslov is published, where the "kolovrat" appears, gold on a red background.
+In the same year, Kazakov's Imenoslov was published, featuring the "kolovrat" in gold on a red background.
 Despite these thoughts, the Kolovrat (titled as Slonechko) can be originally seen in a woodcut made by Stanislaw Jakubowski, having published his art in the 1923 book 'Prasłowiańskie Motywa Architektoniczne', years before Dobrovolsky was born.

-Dobrovolsky introduced the eight-pointed "kolovrat" as a symbol of "resurgent paganism."
-According to the historian and religious scholar Roman Shizhensky, Dobrovolsky took the meaning of the swastika from the work of the Nazi ideologue Herman Wirth.
-The main symbol of paganism approved by Dobrovolsky - the eight-pointed gammadion (swastika) in a circle - was originally proposed and, presumably, created by Wirth, who interpreted it as the most ancient.
-Dobrovolsky declared the eight-pointed "kolovrat", supposedly a pagan sign of the Sun, consisting of two swastikas superimposed on each other, the symbol of an uncompromising "national liberation struggle" against the "Jewish yoke".
-According to him, the meaning of "kolovrat" completely coincides with the meaning of the Nazi swastika.
-The eight-pointed "kolovrat" accompanies many of Dobrovolsky's publications.
+Dobrovolsky introduced the eight-pointed "kolovrat" as a symbol of "resurgent paganism".
+According to Roman Shizhensky, Dobrovolsky took the meaning of the swastika from the work of Nazi ideologue Herman Wirth.
+The primary pagan symbol that Dobrovolsky determined - the eight-pointed gammadion (swastika) within a circle - was originally proposed and, presumably, created by Wirth, who interpreted it as the most ancient.
+Dobrovolsky declared this eight-pointed "kolovrat", supposedly a pagan solar symbol consisting of two superimposed swastikas, to be the symbol of an uncompromising "national liberation struggle" against the "Jewish yoke".
+According to him, the meaning of the "kolovrat" completely corresponds to the meaning of the Nazi swastika.
+The eight-pointed "kolovrat" appears in many of Dobrovolsky's publications.